nimbix/jarvice-helm/README.md

-It may be desirable to enable the docker registry proxy cache available in the helm chart to reduce docker image pull times and network downloads for JARVICE system and DaemonSet containers.
+It may be desirable to enable the docker registry proxy cache available in the helm chart to reduce docker image pull times and network downloads for JARVICE system, JARVICE application, and DaemonSet containers.
 In order to enable the registry proxy/cache, it will be necessary to set `jarvice_registry_proxy.enabled` to `true`.
 The registry proxy runs as a `NodePort` service which uses port `32443` on all of the `jarvice-system` and